310mc/https-310mc.github.io-tl/source/_posts/comet_show/second_half.md

 {% endbubble %}
 {% bubble Midori2 %}
-Do you seriously not have any other way to compliment people...?
+Do you seriously not have any other way to compliment people…?

-And for the record, being compared to some mysterious deep-sea creature doesn’t make me happy at all, ‘kay...?
+And for the record, being compared to some mysterious deep-sea creature doesn’t make me happy at all, ‘kay…?

 But I *could* feel a little happy if you compared it to Shinkai-senpai[^1] instead.

 {% endbubble %}
 {% bubble Chiaki %}
 Oh, was that a pun!?
 Good one, Takamine!
-You win first prize...☆
+You win first prize…☆

 {% endbubble %}
 {% bubble Midori2 %}
-Ugh, shut *up*...
-Man, it’s been a while since we’ve had a back-and-forth like this.
+Ugh, shut *up*… Man, it’s been a while since we’ve had a back-and-forth like this.

 {% endbubble %}
 {% bubble Chiaki sad %}
-...Yeah, it really has been so long now.
-A new year started for us, and a lot happened within the unit and in my personal life...
+…Yeah, it really has been so long now.
+A new year started for us, and a lot happened within the unit and in my personal life…

 But the reality of no longer having much of these lively moments hurts me the most out of everything that happened.

-Why did it turn out this way between us...?
+Why did it turn out this way between us…?

 {% endbubble %}
 {% bubble Midori smile %}